wojdyr/fityk/doc/index.rst

 `Trac Wiki <http://sourceforge.net/apps/trac/fityk/>`_
 contains all other informations.
-You are also welcome to contribute.
+You are welcome to contribute.

 Citing fityk in academic papers:
 M. Wojdyr,